r0zetta/graph_simulations/README.md

 The above demonstrates that, while scandals alter short-term voting intention, it eventually returns to its original equilibrium when no scandals are happening.
 Thus it is best to "strike while the iron is hot" and call an election if your party is polling favourably.

+A second example simulation, _social_media_simulation.py_ is included in this repository.
+It can be used to create simulated social media traffic.
+It works in the following manner:
+1. Create a graph using graph.py
+2. Determine a set of nodes with highest in-degree in each of the graph's communities as "influencers".
+3. Assign all nodes with an "originality" value that determines how likely they are to create an original post.
+Influencer nodes are assigned higher originality values than others.
+4. Assign a verbosity value to each node that determines how likely it is to share a post.
+5. Run a number of steps where posts are randomly created, and randomly shared by neighbours.
+6. Each time a post is created or shared, append a json-formatted entry to a file.
+7. End when the desired number of posts have been written to disk.

+Other implementation details can be obtained by reading the code.
+This script is used to create data used for timelapse videos in the next section of this report.

 # plot_timelapse.py - using graphviz interpolation to create timelapse animations